brisbanemakerspace/bms-wiki/tools/electronics/kweld.md

 This is specifically designed for spot welding metal tabs onto battery cells.
 Any other use is not permitted and will result in a warning for breaching our [safety policy](/policies/safety).

 # Specifications
-**Induction Class:** Yellow Tool (Induction Required) **Welding Input Voltage:**	4v - 30v
+**Induction Class:** 🟡 Yellow Tool (Induction Required) **Welding Input Voltage:**	4v - 30v
 **Maximum Switch Current:**	2,000A
 **Maximum Weld Energy:**	500 Joules

 # Induction Process
-This induction has two parts:
+**⚠️ This tool requires an induction before use.**

-1. Watch our online video induction (coming soon, for now skip to #2).
-2. Visit us during staffed hours to get signed off.
+To book an induction for this tool, please use the "book appointment" link from the [member portal](https://portal.brisbanemaker.space).

 # How To Operate
 You should be familiar with how to operate this tool after completing an induction.
 However, a quick reference guide is included below to assist you.